There are just 7 days left to register for Landlord Boot Camp!!!

 - What to do to keep the commissioner or judge from dismissing your eviction suit.

 - What you can legally deduct from a security deposit.

 - How to properly draft a security deposit transmittal (“21 Day”) letter

 - How to handle pet damage.

 - What to do with a tenant’s abandoned property and how this may affect whether or not you file an eviction suit.

 - How to pursue your ex-tenant for damages to your rental property and past due rent (and whether it is even worth it to do so).

 Last year’s AASEW Landlord Boot Camp was filled to capacity.
-So much so we even had to turn a few people away.
+So call early to reserve your spot.

-You can sign up online at here or call the Association at (414) 276-7378 or email us at email@example.com today to reserve your spot.
+The easiest way to register is to do so online at www.LandlordBootCamp2014.com or you can call the Association at (414) 276-7378 or email them email@example.com today to reserve your spot.